segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 > note ""
-> **Note:** This functionality is automatically enabled for Optimizely Web experiments when using this Destination, but this particular behavior is more source-like.
+> **Note:** This functionality is automatically enabled for Optimizely Web experiments when using this Destination.
+In this case, the integration is acting as both a Destination and a Source, enriching and sending data (Experiment Decisions and Exposure events) to Segment that can be leveraged in other platforms.

 #### Standard or Redirect Experiments